ammar-tanwar/bloglearnbay/posts/future-of-full-stack-development.md

     2. Back-end Skills,
     3. Database Management Skills,
     Why Full Stack Development is the future?,
-    4. Growing Demand,
+    1. Growing Demand,
-    5. Rise in Technologies,
+    2. Rise in Technologies,
-    6. Flexibility and Adaptability,
+    3. Flexibility and Adaptability,
-    7. Management Skills,
+    4. Management Skills,
-    8. Faster Resolution,
+    5. Faster Resolution,
-    9. Scope,
+    6. Scope,
-    10. Higher Pay,
+    7. Higher Pay,
     Benefits of Full Stack Development,
     Learn Full Stack Development,
     Frequently Asked Questions,
-    11. What are the opportunities for full stack developer?,
+    1. What are the opportunities for full stack developer?,
-    12. What is the Future of Full Stack Development?,
+    2. What is the Future of Full Stack Development?,
-    13. Which is in great demand,
-    Full Stack Developer or Software Engineer?,
+    3. Which is in great demand - Full Stack Developer or Software Engineer?, ]
-  ]
 ---